Doha Metro: Phase 1

 Most stations will offer free feeder buses to places near the stations.
 Standard tickets cost 2 QAR each for one way, whilst 'gold club' tickets cost 10 QAR each.

 Phase 2

 This will be updated when Qatar Rail has announced the stations for the next phase.
 This phase contains Blue Line.
-This project is estimated to finish in 2027.

 Design

 The Doha Metro stations design was selected in October 2013 by the Emir of Qatar.
 The design is called "Vaulted Spaces"; it is derived from historic Islamic architecture, using old Islamic architectural elements in a modern way.
 UNStudio, the company responsible for the metro stations design, highlighted the region's vernacular architecture; the design acts as a bridge between the country's past and future.
 One of the key elements of the design is the exterior shape of the station; this uses bright, modern materials to simulate the interior of an oyster.
 The levels of the stations will be open to each other giving passengers at feeling of comfort, and concealing the lighting and ventilation in the shapes of the arches.
 The "Vaulted Spaces" design was selected out of a total of six proposals and master plans for the Doha Metro stations.

 The specific trains used were designed by the Kinki Sharyo Industrial Design Office in collaboration with the German Design firm Tricon Design, to reflect the culture of Qatar.
 The Emir is known to have personally selected the exterior design of the trains, inspired by the shape of an Arabian horse.

 In May 2016, Consolidated Contractors (CCC) took over the contract for the Msheireb and Education City stations, from a joint venture of Samsung C&T Corporation (S. Korea), Obrascon Huarte Lein (Spain), and Qatar Building Company.